Packing a school lunch is one chore parents dread. Teach your children to pack their own lunch with free printables.

 If you ask any parent what they dread the most about the school year, many will say packing school lunches.
 It is relentless, morning after morning you have to gather all the ingredients and assemble a lunch you hope your children will eat.

-But you can take packing lunches off your to-do list forever.
+But you can remove packing a school lunch from your to-do list forever.
 You can teach your children to pack their own school lunch.

 Buying school lunch is a great option for many busy families but it can be expensive.
-School lunch for my first grader costs $3.05 and it’s $3 at my toddler’s drop-in day care so we save money by packing lunches.
+But purchasing school lunch can cost $3-4, so we save money by packing lunches.

 While it might seem overwhelming, chaotic, and time-consuming to teach your children to pack their own school lunch, it really is pretty easy.
-With a little preparation on your part, a few simple steps, and a visual printable, your children will be able to pack their own school lunch in no time!
+With a little preparation on your part, a few simple steps, and a visual printable, packing a school lunch will be easier than ever!

 Disclosure: This post contains affiliate links.
 Read more here.

 You’re familiar with the proverb “Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime.”

 It’s the same with school lunches: Give your children a packed school lunch, and you’ll feed them for a day.
 Teach your children how to pack their school lunches, and you’ll feed them for a lifetime.